Kirchhoff's Current and Voltage Law

 This is equal to zero according to Kirchhoff Current Law.

-Video presentation of Kirchhoff Current Law - basic theory
+Video Presentation of Kirchhoff's Current Law - Basic Theory

-This law deals with the voltage drops at various branches in an electrical circuits.
-Think about one point on an closed loop in an electrical circuit.
-If some one goes to any other point on the same loop, he or she will find that the potential at that second point may be different from first point.
+This law deals with the voltage drops at various branches in an electrical circuit.
+Think about one point on a closed loop in an electrical circuit.
+If someone goes to any other point on the same loop, he or she will find that the potential at that second point may be different from first point.
 If he or she continues to go to some different point in the loop, he or she may find some different potential at that new location.
-If he or she goes on further along that closed loop ultimately he or she reaches the initial point from where the journey was started.
-That means he or she comes back to the same potential point after crossing through different voltage levels.
+If he or she goes on further along that closed loop, ultimately he or she reaches the initial point from where the journey was started.
+That means, he or she comes back to the same potential point after crossing through different voltage levels.
 It can be alternatively said that net voltage gain and net voltage drops along a closed loop are equal.
 That is what Kirchhoff Voltage law states.
 This law is alternatively known as Kirchhoff Second Law.

-If we consider a closed loop, conventionally if we consider all the voltage gains along the loop are positive then all the voltage drops along the loop should be considered as negative.
+If we consider a closed loop conventionally, if we consider all the voltage gains along the loop are positive then all the voltage drops along the loop should be considered as negative.
 The summation of all these voltages in a closed loop is equal to zero.
 Suppose n numbers of back to back connected elements form a closed loop.
-Among these circuit element m number elements are voltage source and n - m number of elements drop voltage such as resistors.
+Among these circuit elements m number elements are voltage source and n - m number of elements drop voltage such as resistors.

-As it said that the voltage gain conventionally considered as positive, and voltage drops are considered as negative, the voltages along the closed loop are
+As it is said that the voltage gain conventionally considered as positive, and voltage drops are considered as negative, the voltages along the closed loop are -

 + V1, + V2, + V3,................... + Vm, − Vm + 1, − Vm + 2, − Vm + 3,.....................− Vn.

 The current distribution in various branches of a circuit can easily be found out by applying Kirchhoff Current law at different nodes or junction points in the circuit.
-After that Kirchhoff Voltage law is applied each possible loops in the circuit and generate algebraic equation for every loop.
-By solving these all equations, one can easily find out different unknown currents, voltages and resistances in the circuits.
+After that Kirchhoff Voltage law is applied, each possible loop in the circuit generates algebraic equation for every loop.
+By solving all these equations, one can easily find out different unknown currents, voltages and resistances in the circuits.

 1) The resistive drops in a loop due to current flowing in clockwise direction must be taken as positive drops.